hpneo/preact-electron/README.md

 # Webpacker::Preact
-Short description and motivation.

-## Usage
-How to use my plugin.
+Webpacker::Preact makes it easy to use [Preact](https://preactjs.com/) in Ruby on Rails through Webpacker.

 ## Installation
 Add this line to your application's Gemfile: